Lopez Island Arts Scene

 Current schedules of shows, openings, and exhibitions can be found on the events page.

-Founded in 1987 Chimera Gallery is a showplace for Lopez artists and artisans, providing a central location in Lopez Village to display and sell their quality fine art and craft.
-We are a cooperative gallery with over 20 artists and we have a great selection of painting, pottery, jewelry, weaving, glass, metalwork, journals, botanical art, and more.
-We hope that you are inspired by our art, as we are inspired by the year-round beauty and peacefulness of Lopez Island. [more...]
+Founded in 1987, Chimera Gallery is a showplace for Lopez artists and artisans, providing a central location in Lopez Village to display and sell their quality fine art and crafts.
+This cooperative gallery shows over 20 artists and has a great selection of painting, pottery, jewelry, weaving, glass, metalwork, journals, botanical art, and more.